March is Colon Cancer Awareness Month, so we’re taking this opportunity to answer some common questions from our patients.

 A colonoscopy is the only method that can locate polyps (small benign or pre-cancerous tumors) which can then be removed during the procedure.
 Finding existing colon cancer quickly and removing dangerous polyps can result in 100% recovery.

 Getting screened can save your life.
-If you’re over the age of 50, or if you are 40 with a family history of colon cancer, schedule your colonoscopy with one of our board certified gastroenterologists, Dr. Carl Calandra, or D. Suman Kaur.
+If you’re over the age of 50, or if you are 40 with a family history of colon cancer, schedule your colonoscopy with our board certified gastroenterologist, Dr. Suman Kaur.

 Call Digestive Disease Associates in Hinsdale, IL at 630-325-4255.